grmarxer/Openstack/Configuring_MAC_Masquerade/Configuring_MAC_Masquerade_Openstack.md

     | updated_at            | 2020-08-28T19:18:00Z                                                                |
     +-----------------------+-------------------------------------------------------------------------------------+
     ```
-6. Update the Openstack fixed IP that is BIG-IP1's internal self IP with an allowed address pair of that of the floating self-ip and the MAC Masquerade Address
+6. Update the Openstack fixed IP that is BIG-IP1's internal self IP with the allowed address pair of that of the floating self-ip and the MAC Masquerade Address
     ```
-    [root@controller ~]# neutron port-update be37f8c3-d8af-44a9-90f2-aa4534cdd0bc --allowed_address_pairs list=true type=dict ip_address=172.16.4.100,mac_address=fa:16:3e:ae:00:00
+    neutron port-update be37f8c3-d8af-44a9-90f2-aa4534cdd0bc --allowed_address_pairs list=true type=dict ip_address=172.16.4.100,mac_address=fa:16:3e:ae:00:00
     ```
     ```
     [root@controller ~]# neutron port-show be37f8c3-d8af-44a9-90f2-aa4534cdd0bc